Donald Trump announces Bahrain and Israel to establish full diplomatic ties | DW | 11.09.2020

 Bahrain will join the United Arab Emirates (UAE) in signing an agreement to normalize relations with Israel next week.

-Bahrain's Crown Prince Salman bin Hamad Al Khalifa will join Trump, Emirati Foreign Minister Sheikh Abdullah bin Zayed al-Nahyan and Israeli Prime Minister Benjamin Netanyahu for a signing ceremony at the White House on Tuesday, Trump said.
+Trump, Emirati Foreign Minister Sheikh Abdullah bin Zayed al-Nahyan, Israeli Prime Minister Benjamin Netanyahu, and Bahrain's Crown Prince Salman bin Hamad Al Khalifa will take part in a signing ceremony at the White House on Tuesday, according to the US president.

 The announcement comes after two weeks of intense lobbying on the part of the Trump Administration, particularly the president's son-in-law and senior advisor Jared Kushner and Secretary of State Mike Pompeo, both of whom personally visited the king and crown prince of Bahrain, urging them to open full diplomatic relations with Israel.